Meet our alumni from India

 - Environment & Climate Change, SS Renewable Cogen Private Limited, PSG College of Technology, Coimbatore

-This project demonstrate green hydrogen utilisation and synthesis technologies.
-Specifically, it tests internal combustion engines that run on hydrogen to determine the ideal air-fuel mixture and injection timing.
-To achieve net zero carbon transportation, hydrogen produced via agro-based technologies will be tested in PEM Fuel Cell Systems.
-The project's objective is then to evaluate these systems' performance, durability, and degradation while maintaining consistent spatial temperature distribution.
-With a significant impact on the neighbourhood, this project provides useful information for the Indian industry to create consumer-ready goods, which helps India become more independent and integrated into international supply chains.
-The partnership and workshops with the UK will facilitate further knowledge dissemination and collaboration opportunities.
+This project demonstrated green hydrogen utilisation and synthesis technologies.
+Specifically, it tested internal combustion engines that run on hydrogen to determine the ideal air-fuel mixture and injection timing.
+To achieve net zero carbon transportation, hydrogen produced via agro-based technologies were tested in PEM Fuel Cell Systems.
+The project's objective was then to evaluate these systems' performance, durability, and degradation while maintaining consistent spatial temperature distribution.
+With a significant impact on the neighbourhood, this project provided useful information for the Indian industry to create consumer-ready goods, helping India become more independent and integrated into international supply chains.
+The partnership and workshops with the UK will facilitated further knowledge dissemination and collaboration opportunities.

 Development of new electrode materials for the next-generation batteries with improved energy and power density